Cluster Resource Management for Dynamic Workloads by Online Optimization

 \subsection{Experimental Set-Up}

-We evaluate our simulated annealing approach using CloudLab \cite{cloudlab} virtual machines.
-Our set-up consists of six nodes (a master node and 5 worker nodes).
-Each node consist of 40 core and 160 GB of memory.
+We evaluate our simulated annealing approach using CloudLab \cite{cloudlab} machines.
+Our set-up consists of six rs630 nodes (a master node and 5 worker nodes).
 Using Apache Spark (3.1.2v), we exploit the Spark configuration file in the master node to set the new desired configuration when performing annealing.